Seasonal Parasite Control Winter

 This is why as our weather gets milder and more unpredictable our encysted redworm treatment has got later in the year.
 If we have a mild winter and the temperatures never dip, worm regardless before the end of winter.

-If you are subscribed to the All Seasons parasite control programme, then we will let you know when to treat based on your horses's tailor made programme and which season you have chosen to test for tapeworm.
+If you are subscribed to the All Seasons parasite control programme, then we will let you know when to treat and what with, based on your horses's tailor made programme and which season you have chosen to test for tapeworm.

 CHOOSING a TREATMENT FOR ENCYSTED REDWORM